IvanMaieli/monolith-allocator/README.md

 * **First-Fit Search Strategy:** The `malloc` implementation scans the list for the first block that is sufficiently large to satisfy the user's request.
 * **Aggressive Bidirectional Coalescing:** The `free` function employs a continuous merging strategy (using `while` loops for both left and right directions) to unite all adjacent free blocks into a single large block, thus drastically reducing external fragmentation.
 * **Block Splitting:** When a free block is larger than needed, it is surgically split (`split_block`) into two: one piece for the user and the remainder returned to the free list, minimizing internal fragmentation.
-* **Thread Safety (Base):** Access to the heap is protected by a global `pthread_mutex`, making the allocator safe for use in multi-threaded applications (though performance under high contention is secondary to correctness).

 ---

 ## 🧱 Core Data Structure